 - in a residential aged care home

 The Commonwealth Government funds many types of respite care.
-To find out about respite options - including emergency respite care - call a Commonwealth Respite and Carelink Centre on 1800 052 222 during business hours (or 1800 059 059 outside business hours).
+To find out about respite options - including emergency respite care - call a Commonwealth Respite and Carelink Centre on 1800 052 222 during business hours (or 1800 059 059 for emergency respite support outside business hours).
 Information is also available from the National Dementia Helpline on 1800 100 500, or from Carers Australia on 1800 242 636.

 The doctor who cares for the person with dementia may develop a Health Care Plan that can help with the cost of specialised services such as physiotherapy.
 A doctor might also arrange for an assessment by an Aged Care Assessment Team (ACAT).
 Although the person with dementia is not aged, this type of assessment is sometimes used to access a range of health services that can help the person with dementia and their carer.